 Slip and Fall Accidents

-Slip and falls are the most common premises liability claims in Cook County.
-Whether it’s a wet floor at a grocery store or an icy sidewalk outside a business, property owners must mitigate hazards.
+Slip and falls are among the most common premises liability claims in Cook County.
+Whether it’s a wet floor in a grocery store or an icy sidewalk outside a business, property owners must take reasonable steps to address hazards.

 Porch and Deck Collapses

-Chicago’s older housing stock often features multi-level wooden porches.
-When landlords fail to inspect for rot or structural weakness, catastrophic collapses can occur.
+Chicago’s older housing stock often includes multi-level wooden porches.
+When landlords fail to inspect for rot or structural weakness, serious or catastrophic collapses can occur.

 Stairway and Handrail Defects

-Missing handrails, uneven risers, and poor lighting are code violations that lead to serious falls.
+Missing handrails, uneven stair surfaces, and poor lighting are common code violations that can lead to severe falls and injuries.

 Negligent Security & Hotel Injuries